What are the Benefits of a Digital Dental X Ray?

 What are the Uses of Digital Dental X-rays?

-Digital x-rays provide a much better image quality than the conventional film, which is why most dentists have chosen to include digital x-rays as part of their diagnostic tools in the office.
-Below is a detailed list of the uses of digital x-rays:
+Digital x-rays provide a much better image quality than conventional film, which is why most dentists have chosen to include digital dental x rays as part of their diagnostic tools in the office.
+Below is a detailed list of the uses of digital dental x rays:

 - Visualize the Status of Developing Teeth – Digital x-ray images provide the dentist a clear view of the status of the eruption of the permanent teeth.
 They also provide information regarding which teeth have become impacted and are unable to erupt into normal occlusion.
 These are useful information to properly refer patients out to orthodontics to correct malocclusion at an early stage.

 At URBN Dental, we care about you which is why we use low radiation Xrays on all of our patients.

 - Diagnosing Periodontal Problems – Periodontal infections are characterized by the loss of bone tissue around the teeth.
 The current level of the bone surrounding the teeth can be easily visualized on a digital x-ray.
 The bone and teeth appear lighter while the soft tissues tend to appear darker on an x-ray image.

 - Diagnosing Dental Infections – The extent and severity of infection around the roots of the teeth, known as a periapical infection, can be diagnosed with the help of a digital x-ray.
 In addition, digital x-ray images are also used during a root canal treatment procedure for evaluating and estimating the length and number of roots of a tooth.
 Dental X rays are also used for the diagnosis of swelling or cysts around the teeth.

 - Treatment Planning – Because digital dental x rays are useful in diagnosing cavities, infections and periodontal status, radiographs are essential in creating ideal and accurate treatment plans to address each patient’s dental needs.

 What are the Different Types of Digital X-rays?